kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

-  I performed a test comparing writing 64 MB to a base (partitioned) filesystem, to a loop filesystem without `sync`, and a loop filesystem with _sync.
+  I performed a test comparing writing 64 MB to a base (partitioned) filesystem, to a loop filesystem without `sync`, and a loop filesystem with `sync`.
 Total I/O was sufficient to run for at least 5 seconds in each case.
 All filesystems involved were XFS.
 Loop filesystems were 128 MB and dense.
 Times are in seconds.
 The erratic behavior (e. g. the 65536 case) was involved was observed